Resolve Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems are dripping water from faucets, blocked drains, and low pressure water.
+The most frequent plumbing issues are leaky faucets, running toilets, clogged drains, and low pressure water.

-There are a few essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and the screwdriver.
+There are a few indispensable tools like the plunger, an adjustable wrench, pipe wrench, Teflon tape and an screwdriver.

 Is DIY plumbing safe?